ginabethrussell/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) Both of these are array methods and iterate over each item in an array. forEach returns undefined and so does not create anything new. map creates a new array by using some callback function on each array item.
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) Both of these are array methods and iterate over each item in an array, passing in a callback, and neither mutate the original array. forEach returns undefined and so does not create anything new on its own. .map creates a new array by using some callback function on each array item.

 2. Explain the difference between a callback and a higher order function.
 A callback function is a function that is passed as an argument into another function.
 A higher order function is a function that receives a callback function as one of its parameters.